Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: DISCUSSION

-Therefore, instead of using the same way as D13, we solve $M_s$ and $R_s$ from $\rho_s$ by using the mass-radius relation of \citet{2012ApJ...757..112B} (Equation (4) in the paper).
-We note that any metallicity dependence of this relation was detected \citep{2012ApJ...757..112B}.
-In order to properly estimate $M_s$, $R_s$ and their uncertainties, we create probability distributions of these parameters by using a Monte Carlo (MC) technique.
-That is, the probability distributions are created by repeating the process that the values of $a/R_s$ and three coefficients of the mass-radius relation are taken according to their respective probability distributions, and then $M_s$ and $R_s$ are solved.
-For the probability distribution of $a/R_s$, the posterior distribution created from the MCMC analysis is used, while for those of the three coefficients, gaussian distributions whose standard deviations are set to their 1-$\sigma$ errors are used.
+Therefore, unlike D13, we solve $M_s$ and $R_s$ from $\rho_s$ by using the mass-radius relation of \citet[][Equation (4) in their paper]{2012ApJ...757..112B}.
+We note that no metallicity dependence of this relation was detected \citep{2012ApJ...757..112B}.
+In order to properly estimate $M_s$, $R_s$ and their uncertainties, we create probability distributions of these parameters by using a Monte Carlo (MC) technique; that is, the probability distributions are created by repeating a process where $M_s$ and $R_s$ are solved for from a parameter set of $a/R_s$ and three coefficients of the mass-radius relation that are chosen according to their respective probability distributions.
+For the probability distribution of $a/R_s$, the posterior distribution created from the MCMC analysis is used, while for those of the three coefficients, Gaussian distributions whose standard deviations are set to their 1-$\sigma$ errors are used.
 The resultant median values and the 68.3\% confidence intervals are calculated as $M_s = 0.557^{+0.028}_{-0.020}$ $M_\odot$ and $R_s = 0.526^{+0.023}_{-0.011}$ $R_\odot$.
 In Figure \ref{fig:MsRs}, we also plot the derived $M_s$ and $R_s$ values (red circle) as well as those reported by D13 (brown triangle).
 Our $M_s$ and $R_s$ values are both consistent with those by D13 within 1 $\sigma$.
-However, this agreement is by coincidence, because the derived stellar density is slightly inconsistent between this work and D13 by more than 1 $\sigma$, and the adopted calibration methods for deriving stellar mass and radius are different and also inconsistent between the two.
+However, this agreement is coincidental, because the derived stellar density is inconsistent between this work and D13 by more than 1 $\sigma$, and the adopted calibration methods for deriving stellar mass and radius are different and also inconsistent between the two.
 Thus, further follow-up observations to confirm the stellar mass and radius would be valuable; photometric transit observations could test the stellar density, and astrometric observations for measuring the trigonometric parallax would provide a new insight into the stellar mass/radius calibration.